-Information about assumptions and estimation uncertainties that have significant risk of resulting in a material adjustment in the year ending 31 March 2020 is included in the following notes:
+Information about assumptions and estimation uncertainties that have significant risk of resulting in a material adjustment in the year ending 31^{st} March 2021 is included in the following notes:

-- Note 3 Useful life of the Property, Plant and Equipment; - Note 6 Useful life of the Intangible assets; - Note 7.1 Impairment of investments; - Note 8 Valuation of deferred tax assets; - Note 4, 14.1, 16.3 and 29 Leases; - Note 30 Provisions and contingent liabilities; - Note 32 Measurement of defined benefit obligations: key actuarial assumptions; - Notes 35.1 and note 35.2 Fair value measurement of financial instruments.
+- Note 3 Useful life of the Property, Plant and Equipment; - Note 6 Useful life of the Intangible assets; - Note 7.1 Impairment of investments v.
+Functional and presentation currency

+- Note 8 Valuation of deferred tax assets - Note 4, 14.1, 16.3 and 29 Leases - Note 30 Provisions and contingent liabilities - Note 32 Measurement of defined benefit obligations: key actuarial assumptions; - Notes 35.1 and note 35.2 Fair value measurement of financial instruments.